AmericanRework/SimpleMower/README.md

   - Mows rectangles that are aligned with gps latitude and longitude.
 I have 4 obstacle free rectangular zones that comprise about 70% of the yard.
 Yes you still have to get out a manual mower for the edges.
 You're not going to like whatever algorithm I come up with for mowing your lawn so write that part yourself - it's the fun part! (though if you wait long enough I'll post my solution)
   - Robot doesn't yet know how to find a charger, follow a vector, mow a pattern, mow non-rectangular shapes, have exclusion areas, back up after bonking into something, slow down near an edge/etc...
 Working on it, will update once I'm happy with it.

+Random notes:
+  - Our mower is named Toby.
+All references to 'toby' could presumably be changed to 'robot' but people take better care of robots if they name them!
+  - This is very rough.
+Could easily tighten things up and delete all the prints and comments and put everything in a few function calls but that makes it harder for you to change.
+Give me a thousand lines in a couple files any day over hundreds of files all with five lines in them.

+To fix:
+  - Temperature and battery voltage.
+High temps will run battery down too far, low temps below 30f currently fault. (why are you mowing when it's that cold? -eh frosty mornings are cold)
+  - Dump ALL power and shutdown when battery gets low. right now, it stops mowing but still keeps the bbblue and dc-dc on, which pulls 0.2A which will eventually wreck your battery if you don't leave it on a charger.
+  - put some pictures and electrical prints up here.
+  - Add in follow vector/find charger/mow pattern/exclusion areas/backup after bump/slow down near edge.
+  - if you disable the servo amps - hit estop/bumper/spacebar - then tell robot to drive in opposite direction, it'll resume travel in forwards for a fraction of a second until the servo amp ramps up/down to the new desired velocity.
+Usually a tad bit of wheelspin is the symptom.
+This is a servo amp bug and we'll dig into it eventually but probably after other problems.
+  - write some better 'how to drive' instructions